Burnley-Everton game postponed

 It means three of the nine English top-flight games scheduled for Sunday have now been postponed.

-On Thursday, the matches between Liverpool and Leeds United and Watford's visit to Wolves were postponed because of coronavirus cases.
+On Thursday, Liverpool's game against Leeds at Anfield and Watford's visit to Wolves were postponed because of coronavirus cases.

 In announcing the postponement of Sunday's match at Turf Moor, which had been scheduled to kick off at 15:00 GMT, the Premier League said: "The board this morning was able to make its decision in advance of Boxing Day to give clarity to clubs and their fans."